 Rivalries are truly one of the best parts of rooting for a football team.
 Trash talk, bragging rights, big (no, Major) hits and sometimes just pure hatred are all what make those heated matchups so entertaining for fans.
 The Florida-Georgia rivalry is certainly no exception, especially when both programs are top-10 teams playing for more than just bragging rights.

 Stars like Matthew Stafford, AJ Green, Geno Atkins, Todd Gurley, Tim Tebow, Percy Harvin and Brandon Spikes have all played in this annual meeting in Jacksonville, so there’s been no shortage of talent showcased.
 But one thing is for sure: There’s no love lost between these two teams.
-With the “World’s Largest Cocktail Party” set for this weekend, here are the top five moments from the rivalry over the last decade.
+The “World’s Largest Cocktail Party” may be one big party off the field, but it’s a slugfest inside the stadium.
+That being said, the top five moments from the rivalry over the last 15 years never disappoint.